naipotato/Replay/README.md

 ```

 ## License
-This project is licensed under the [BSD 2-Clause "Simplified" License](LICENSE).
+This project is licensed under the [GNU General Public License v3](COPYING).

-(This is not a very large license, so do not expect a TL;DR. Read it)